WaqasIkram/CV/README.md

 ## Waqas Ikram

-A former solider, paralegal and now a Software Developer in making.
+A former solider, paralegal and now a Full-Stack Developer in making at Makers.
 My blend of unprecedented experiences allows me to see problems strategically.
 By solving these problems through programming, the adrenaline rush I get is indescribable, and I intend to keep it growing for the greater good of my future employers/clients.

 ## Projects